mmoran0032/reu2016/presentations/day04_notes.md

   assert condition is True
   # following only runs if condition is met
   ```
+  The `condition is True` can be anything, but usually is number comparison

+- You can call functions within the statement, such as `assert len(l) == 5`

 - We won't spend a lot of time on this, but know that a lot of times you'll want
   to test you code